Faces of Death: Legal cases

 In June 1985, mathematics teacher Bart Schwarz showed the film to his class at Escondido High School in Escondido, California.
 Two of his students, Diane Feese and Sherry Forget, claimed they were so traumatized by the film that they both "developed an unnatural fear of dying and suffered emotional distress."
 The families of the two girls sued the school district and received a combined $100,000 settlement ($57,500 for Feese and $42,500 for Forget).
 Schwarz was suspended from the school for 15 days without pay, but was not fired.

 In November 1986, 14-year-old Rod Matthews of Canton, Massachusetts bludgeoned his Canton High School classmate Shaun Ouillette to death with a baseball bat.
 Matthews claimed the idea to kill Ouillette was conceived after he viewed Faces of Death, as he was curious about what it would be like to kill someone.
 He had shown previous signs of mental illness.
 Matthews was sentenced to life in prison, with parole eligibility after 15 years.
 In November 2024, he was granted parole on his fifth appeal.

 Home media

 Faces of Death and its sequels were released in boxset form on DVD by MPI Home Video in July 2002.
 Australian distributor Umbrella Entertainment released the film on DVD in 2007.
 In 2008, Gorgon Video released the movie on DVD and Blu-ray for its 30th anniversary.
 A brand new high definition transfer was made with new material and a 5.1 digital soundtrack.
 The company still offers VHS editions of the film, with the 1980s and 1990s box art.
-Due to its graphic content and legal difficulties, the film has never been broadcast on television, but was briefly available to stream on Tubi and Shudder.
+Due to its graphic content and legal difficulties, the film has never been broadcast on television, but is available to stream on Tubi and at one point on Shudder.
+In 2026, the video company Vinegar Syndrome began releasing restored versions of the films in 4K resolution on their sublabel Vinegar Syndrome Archive.
+To date they have released Faces of Death, Faces of Death II, and Faces of Death III (aka Fear).